darekf77/typescript-npm-project/documentation/qa/index.md

 2.1 Init code with cli
 ```
-firedev new my-organization-with-apps/main-app
+taon new my-organization-with-apps/main-app
 code new my-organization-with-apps
 ```

 2.2.
 Start lib/app build in integrated terminal
 ```
-firedev start  # it will start lib/app build for default project
+taon start  # it will start lib/app build for default project

 // OR if you want to deveop many projects at the same time
-firedev bw                       # to start global build
+taon bw                       # to start global build
-firedev baw  child-name          # to start app build of child
+taon baw  child-name          # to start app build of child
-firedev baw  second-child-name   # to start app build of child
+taon baw  second-child-name   # to start app build of child

 # bw => build:watch
 # baw => build:app:watch